scality/backbeat/docs/transient-crr-source.md

 To tackle this issue, we'll introduce a storage limit on the transient source used storage space as a whole, above which new writes will be refused until the transient source used space diminishes below a certain threshold.
-This will be done as a separate feature though.
+This will be done as a separate feature though, and will be using the Orbit API for statistics gathering.

 ## Rejected Options